Skip to main contentScroll Top

 Somchai Love Garden and Ao Suan Yai

-Next, the goal was to reach the large bay of Ao Suan Yai (or Ao Soun), which makes facing the small island of Ko Kham.
-At the time, a brand new resort had been built there, but the area was protected, there was a dispute and it has since had to close.
+Next, the goal was to reach the large bay of Ao Suan Yai (or Ao Soun), which faces the small island of Ko Kham.
+At the time, a brand new resort had been built there, but because the area was protected, there was a dispute and it has since had to close.

 But before that, wanting to see as much as possible while we had our means of transport, we were looking to get to the oldest house on the island (a hundred years old).